- What is needed to enroll in Kentucky public schools?

 Always look at your school’s actual discipline code for the rules and regulations but, the following is a helpful general guide:

 - Suspension: The student is removed from school for a set amount of time, usually between 1-10 days.
 The days the student is suspended are recorded as unexcused absences.

 • Out-of-School Suspension: The student can’t go to school or be on school property for any reason.
-A student can be suspended up to 10 days, with a meeting about the behavior that broke the rules.
-The school must have a hearing for special education students to decide if the behavior is because of their disability.
+A student can receive an out-of-school suspension for up to 10 days, with a meeting about the behavior that broke the rules.
+NOTE: The school must have a hearing for special education students to decide if the behavior is because of their disability.
 These hearings are called ‘manifestation hearings.’

-- Expulsion: The student is permanently removed from their school.
-This usually means for the rest of the school year.
+- Expulsion: The student is permanently removed from their school, which usually means for the rest of the school year.
 Before expelling someone, the school board has to hold a hearing.
 At the hearing, the student hears the evidence against them and has a chance to tell their side of the story.
-Expulsions have to be reported to other schools during the expulsion period and stay on the student’s permanent record.
+Expulsions have to be reported to other schools during the expulsion period.
+Expulsions will stay on the student’s permanent record.